How To Change Your Location in Bumble

 - Scroll down to “Select mock location app” and tap on it.

 That’s all there is to it.

 If it still isn’t working, don’t despair.
 Check the app again and try to make sure your spoofing has been enabled.
 Past that point, you can also try out using different apps to see if the first app you chose isn’t working properly on your phone.
-Also make sure to check to see if your device’s GPS signal is on, which it needs to be in order for GPS spoofing to work properly.
+Also make sure to check if your device’s GPS signal is on, it needs to be in order for GPS spoofing to work properly.
 Ultimately, GPS spoofing can be a bit touchy, so it’s important to make sure that you keep troubleshooting the device if you run into any major issues.

 What it boils down to is that there aren’t any free GPS spoofing solutions for iOS, but there is a very solid paid solution called iTools. iTools has functionality other than GPS spoofing, but GPS spoofing is all we’re going to discuss here.
-You can download and install iTools for free, through the trial period doesn’t last long and if you decide to keep using the software you will have to pay for a license.
+You can download and install iTools for free, though the trial period doesn’t last long and if you decide to keep using the software you will have to pay for a license.
 A single-user license costs $30.95.
-Note that you actually install and run iTools on a Windows PC or a Mac, and connect your iPhone to the computer via a data cable, similar to the way iTunes works.
+Note that you actually install and run iTools on a Windows PC or a Mac and then connect your iPhone to the computer via a data cable, similar to the way iTunes works.

 Installing iTools is simple; just visit the link and download the free trial.
 Then follow these steps to set up GPS spoofing on your iPhone.

 - Click the Toolbox icon on the iTools panel.

 - Click the Virtual Location button on the Toolbox panel.

 - Enter the location you want to spoof your location to in the text box and click “Move Here”.